February 26, 2013

 JOHNSON STATEMENT ON SEMIANNUAL MONETARY POLICY REPORT

 WASHINGTON – Today, Senate Banking Committee Chairman Tim Johnson (D-SD) held a hearing on the Federal Reserve Bank’s Semiannual Monetary Report to the Congress.
-The Committee heard from Fed Chairman Ben Bernanke, and discussed the ongoing economic recovery.
+The Committee heard from Federal Reserve Chairman Ben Bernanke.

 Below is Chairman Johnson’s statement as prepared for delivery:

 “Today’s hearing is with Chairman Bernanke on the Federal Reserve’s Monetary Policy Report to Congress.
 While progress toward maximum employment has been slow, it has been positive and steady thanks in part to the Fed’s thoughtful and well-measured monetary actions.
 Our economy has added private sector jobs for 35 straight months.
 During that time, over 6 million new jobs have been created, but we should not sacrifice those gains by slamming on the brakes now.